The Ultimate Maui Travel Guide [ 2023 ]

 Where to stay in Kaanapali, Maui

 Located a couple miles down Kaanapali beach from the Sheraton is the Westin Maui.
-It just recently underwent a major renovation and is another one of my personal favorites.
+It just recently underwent a major renovation and is one of my personal favorites.
 The Westin has five pools, complete with slides and waterfalls, a golf course, and great oceanfront restaurants.
 It is easily one of the best family resorts on Maui.

 Where to eat in Maui: